microsoft/pylance-release/TROUBLESHOOTING.md

 "python.analysis.nodeExecutable": "<path to node.js exe>"
 ```

-For those using vscode-server remotely, you can increase the memory limit by setting the `NODE_OPTIONS` environment variable in your shell configuration.
+For those using `vscode-server` remotely, you can increase the memory limit by setting the `NODE_OPTIONS` environment variable in your shell configuration.

 On Linux or Mac, add `export NODE_OPTIONS="--max-old-space-size=8192"` to either your `.xxx_profile` or `.xxxrc` file.
-On Windows, add `set NODE_OPTIONS=--max-old-space-size=8192` to your system environment variables.
+On Windows, add `set NODE_OPTIONS=--max-old-space-size=8192` to your batch file to update your system environment variable, or open the `System Properties` window and add `NODE_OPTIONS=--max-old-space-size=8192`.

 For more details, visit [--max-old-space-size](https://nodejs.org/api/cli.html#--max-old-space-sizesize-in-megabytes)